sowmiyaR30/SkillBoosteride/README.md

 ## Supporters
-Thanks a lot to my [Patron](https://www.google.com/search?gs_ssp=eJzj4tVP1zc0zEhOMsooq0wzYLRSNagwTkpMNTSxTLQ0TDOxsEwztgIKJSYaWyYbJBolphiaGpobeLGlViTm5lQCADF6Egc&q=examly&oq=examly&aqs=chrome.1.69i60j46j0j46j0l2j69i60l2.6568j0j7&sourceid=chrome&ie=UTF-8#).Thank you! ♥
+Thanks a lot to my [Patron].Thank you! ♥